Child Development

 (3) Registered Child Care Homes and Listed Family Homes: Criminal History Requirements.

-(c) A person currently on parole for a felony offense must have an approved risk evaluation prior to being present at the operation.
+(c) A subject currently on parole for a felony offense must have an approved risk evaluation prior to being present at an operation.

-(d) For any felony offense that is not specifically enumerated in the relevant chart listed in subsection (a) of this section, a person convicted within the past 10 years for the offense must have an approved risk evaluation prior to being present at the operation.
+(d) For any felony offense that is not specifically enumerated in the relevant chart listed in subsection (a) of this section, a subject convicted within the past 10 years for the offense must have an approved risk evaluation prior to being present at an operation.

 (f) This rule does not apply to a person who requires a background check under this subchapter because of the person's responsibilities as a DFPS or Licensing employee or volunteer.
 The person will have a background check conducted by DFPS or HHSC as part of the person's application to become an employee or volunteer.